 In fact, customer service KPIs that are crucial at lower levels of the org chart become much less meaningful as you ascend to a strategic role.
 Many service VPs find there’s a distinct learning curve in figuring out where they should focus their attention after getting promoted.

-7 Customer Service KPIs Leadership Should Watch Closely
+9 Customer Service KPIs You Need to Watch

 1. Customer Satisfaction Score (CSAT)